 - Has been subject to denial of payment or appointment of temporary management

 Nurse aides renewing their certification are required to complete 24 hours of in-service education every two years.
 All approved NATCEPs are eligible to offer in-service education.
-If you are interested in offering this training, complete page 4 of Form 5514-NATCEP, Application, for Nurse Aide Training and Competency Evaluation Program, and submit it to the address on the application.
+If you are interested in offering this training, complete a NATCEP application in TULIP.
 All non-facility based NATCEPs are required to obtain additional approval through the Texas Workforce Commission.
 Please contact TWC at 512-936-3100.

 Nursing Facility Clinical Site Survey